hendrikmuhs/ccache-action/README.md

 (works for both `ubuntu` and `macos`)

-Ccache gets installed by this action, if its not installed yet.
+Ccache/sccache gets installed by this action, if its not installed yet.

 ## Configuration